 On November 4, 2020, Sanford Enterprises, a wholly-owned entity of Mr. Glenn Sanford, Chief Executive Officer and Chairman of the Board of the Company, purchased all of the membership equity interests in SUCCESS from Success Partners Holding Co, an unaffiliated third party, for cash consideration of \$8.0 million.
-In order to facilitate the SUCCESS Acquisition, the Company purchased all equity interests for equal cash consideration of \$8.0 million on December 4, 2020.
+In order to facilitate the SUCCESS Acquisition, the Company purchased all equity interests of SUCCESS from Sanford Enterprises for equal cash consideration of \$8.0 million on December 4, 2020.
 Prior to the acquisition, the Company was the largest customer of SUCCESS.